 (c) Other transaction data will be retained for six years and will be deleted within twelve months thereafter.

-(d) Telephone call recordings made for quality and training purposes will be retained for three months and deleted within 31 days thereafter.
+(d) Telephone call recordings made for quality and training purposes will be retained for six months and deleted within 31 days thereafter.

 (e) CCTV recordings will be retained for 28 to 31 days and deleted within one week thereafter.